-The purpose of this code of conduct is to define behaviours and actions which the Energy Managers Association membership, registered ESOS lead assessors, subject matter experts and course candidates must commit to maintain, as long as they are members, fellows, associates and affiliates of the Association, the Association’s registered ESOS lead assessors, subject matter experts or course candidates.
+The purpose of this code of conduct is to define behaviours and actions which the Energy Managers Association membership, registered ESOS lead assessors, subject matter experts, course candidates and workshop attendees must commit to maintain, as long as they are members, fellows, associates and affiliates of the Association, the Association’s registered ESOS lead assessors, subject matter experts, course candidates or workshop attendees.

-Membership candidates, registered lead assessors, subject matter experts and course candidates of the EMA are required to uphold this code and to seek commitment to it by all the parties they engage with in their professional practice.
+Membership candidates, registered lead assessors, subject matter experts, course candidates and workshop attendees of the EMA are required to uphold this code and to seek commitment to it by all the parties they engage with in their professional practice.

-Membership/Lead Assessors/Subject Matter Experts/Course candidates should encourage their organisation or organisations they consult to adopt ethical energy management practices based on the principles of this code and raise any matter of concern relating to business ethics at an appropriate level within their organisation.
+Membership/Lead Assessors/Subject Matter Experts/Course Candidates/Workshop Attendees should encourage their organisation or organisations they consult to adopt ethical energy management practices based on the principles of this code and raise any matter of concern relating to business ethics at an appropriate level within their organisation.

-Memberships’/Lead Assessors’/ Subject Matter Experts’/Course Candidates’ conduct will be judged against this code and any breach may lead to the removal of membership/registration/attendance by our agreed procedures.
-Membership/Lead Assessors/ Subject Matter Experts/Course Candidates are expected to assist any investigation by the EMA in the event of a complaint being made against them.
+Memberships’/Lead Assessors’/ Subject Matter Experts’/Course Candidates’/ Workshop Attendees’ conduct will be judged against this code and any breach may lead to the removal of membership/registration/attendance by our agreed procedures.
+Membership/Lead Assessors/ Subject Matter Experts/Course Candidates/Workshop Attendees are expected to assist any investigation by the EMA in the event of a complaint being made against them.

-As a Membership/Lead Assessor/ Subject Matter Expert/ Course Candidate of the EMA, I will:
+As a Membership/Lead Assessor/ Subject Matter Expert/ Course Candidate/ Workshop Attendee of the EMA, I will:

 Enhance and protect the standing of the profession, by